sw-code/sw-code.github.io/_posts/2023-10-13-authz-keto-introduction.md

 author_image: /assets/images/authors/viktor-gottfried/thumbnail.jpg
 ---

+Dive into the world of online permissions and it quickly becomes clear: it's all about the connections you hold.
+Imagine being at an upscale gala.
+It's not just about your invitation card that gets you through the door.
+It's about who you know inside, the conversations you're a part of, and the circles you move in.

+In the digital realm, it's similar.
+Access isn't always about direct permissions; it's about the intricate web of relationships that you're entangled in.
+Can you view this document?
+Well, it depends – are you linked to its creator, or part of the team that worked on it?

+It's this nuanced dance of relationships that defines relation-based authorization.
+Less of a straightforward checklist and more of a dynamic network of ties, it offers a richer, deeper layer to deciding "Who gets to do what?".

 # The Google Zanzibar Paper and its Influence on Rapid Authorization Framework Development

 In recent years, a notable event has had a profound influence on the world of authorization frameworks.
 This event was the release of the [Google Zanzibar paper](https://research.google/pubs/pub48190/), a highly insightful document that details Google's approach to scalable, efficient authorization.